crashoverride777/swifty-ads/README.md

 SwiftyAdsAppLovin.shared.delegate = self
 ```

-or call the remove method in all helpers when the remove ads button was pressed
+or calling the remove method in all helpers when the remove ads button was pressed

 ```swift
 SwiftyAdsCustom.shared.remove()
 SwiftyAdsAdMob.shared.remove()